Extending quantum detailed balance through optimal transport: Properties and implications of Wasserstein distances

 \begin{proof} Here $W_{\sigma}(\mathbf{A},\mathbf{B})=0$ and $W_{\sigma}(\mathbf{B} ,\mathbf{A})=0$.
 The former follows from the definitions of $W_{\sigma}$ and $W_{\sigma\sigma}$, which ensure that $W_{\sigma}(\mathbf{A},\mathbf{B})\leq W_{\sigma\sigma}(\mathbf{A},\mathbf{B})$.
 The latter follows from the symmetry of $W_{\sigma\sigma}$ given by Theorem \ref{metries}.
 By $T_{\sigma\sigma }(\mathbf{A},\mathbf{B})$'s definition, we have $\omega^{\sigma}\in T_{\sigma\sigma}(\mathbf{B},\mathbf{A})$ for any $\omega\in T_{\sigma\sigma }(\mathbf{A},\mathbf{B})$.
 Hence for an optimal $\omega\in T_{\sigma\sigma }(\mathbf{A},\mathbf{B})$, the cost $I_{\mathbf{B,A}}(\omega^{\sigma})$ is defined and as in Theorem \ref{Duaal&Sim}'s proof we have $I_{\mathbf{B,A} }(\omega^{\sigma})=0$, so $\omega^{\sigma}$ is indeed optimal.
 Now we can simply apply Theorem \ref{gemeneStruktuur} to both directions. \end{proof}

 We then have a corresponding symmetric version of Corollary \ref{gemeneSubstelsel} as well, where we could assume either $\alpha(M)\subset M$ or $\beta(N)\subset N$.

 More generally, for any optimal transport plan, including for the case of $W$, the condition $E_{\omega}\circ\alpha=\beta\circ E_{\omega}$ implies a relation between $\mathbf{A}$ and $\mathbf{B}$ which can be viewed as a weaker condition than an isomorphism between systems.
 This is the case even when the systems are not hermitian or the Wasserstein distance being used is not zero.
 Theorem \ref{gemeneStruktuur} and its corollaries simply state strong forms of such a relation.

 The general case can possibly be fruitfully viewed from the perspective of normal u.c.p. maps as morphisms, or, in keeping with the bimodule approach, from that of Connes' correspondences as morphisms.
-This will not be pursued here, but see \cite[Appendix V.B]{Con94} and \cite[Section 5]{DS2} for background on this matter, as well as \cite{BCM} in relation to dynamical systems with automorphic (i.e., unitary) dynamics .
+This will not be pursued here, but see \cite[Appendix V.B]{Con94} and \cite[Section 5]{DS2} for background on this matter, as well as \cite{BCM} in relation to dynamical systems with automorphic (i.e., unitary) dynamics.

 What is needed in addition to our development above, is a fitting notion of the ``size'' of $E_{\omega}(A)$ in $B$, or of $E_{\psi}(B)$ in $A$, in particular for optimal transport plans (for any of our Wasserstein distances) $\omega$ from $\mathbf{A}$ to $\mathbf{B}$ or $\psi$ from $\mathbf{B}$ to $\mathbf{A}$.
 This is relevant, simply because